One Pot Unstuffed Cabbage Soup

 Low Carb Cabbage Soup

 To make this low carb, replace the rice with cauliflower rice (or omit all together) and omit the sugar.
 Tomatoes are high in carbs, so I’d cut back to one can of tomato sauce and add one can of tomato paste.
 Add extra beef broth to get the consistency you prefer.
-We also like this quick recipe, How to Make Cabbage Soup, if you’re looking for one without tomatoes.

 Unstuffed Cabbage Rolls with Sausage

 Just substitute sausage for the ground beef.
 No other edits are needed.
-Another great cabbage and sausage recipe is this Sauteed Cabbage and Sausage Skillet.
+Another great cabbage and sausage recipe is this Sautéed Cabbage and Sausage Skillet.

-Unstuffed Cabbage Rolls with Sauerkraut
+Soup with Sauerkraut

 Replace equal parts of cabbage with sauerkraut.
 No other edits are needed.

-View More Soup Recipes:
+More Soup Recipes

 Jambalaya Soup